Church of the Faithful Centurion - Descanso, California

 However, loving an individual does not mean that you approve of their acts that are sinful and harmful to one’s health, spiritual or physical.
 This is concept which confuses many today.
 They think we are condemning them, when in reality that is far, far from the truth.
 We cannot condone such things as smoking or homosexual acts or abortion.
 Though we may know individuals who do these things, we must despise the sin, but realize these people, no matter how truly fallen they may be (Some are worse than others, but none are better.
 As Paul says, all fall short), are people created in the express image of God by God.

 God loved us so much He sent His only Son to die for our sins.
 That is true love.
 Not that we love Him, but that first He loved us!
 God is the source of true love and He is the reason true love has so many wonderful qualities, so strong and enduring.
 So, if God first loved us, ought we also not love each other?
 No one has seen God at any time.
 Yet, He loves us and we say we love Him.
 If we do love one another, then God is in us, the Holy Ghost, and we are in Him.
 Be bold, the world will end sometime; for each of us this world ends when we leave here.
 Fear not, trust in God and dread naught.

 Do not be afraid to love one another, regardless of what any man says.
 Do not fear man, only fear God, the great Judge, and Jesus the Advocate, and the Spirit, the Purifier, Guiding Light.
 Man can do nothing in comparison to God.
+Man can only hurt us physically, they cannot hurt our souls.
 God and His love will keep fear and the damage it does at bay.
 Love each other and act on that love.

 Think how you can help, not how you can “enjoy” life.
 Helping never means supporting those who do not feel like supporting themselves.
 For dependency breeds slothfulness and contempt.
 Dependency destroys the soul.